wlatic/hassio.addons/addon-cloudflare-argo/cloudflareargo/README.md

 You'll need to sign up for Argo with Cloudflare directly and generate an SSL certificate at the following url: https://www.cloudflare.com/a/warp

+The add-config value allows you to pull in further routes from a specific file.

 ## Multiple Domains
 Currently for this new version of Argo multiple domains are not supported.